utah-cs3550-fa24/assignments/hw7.md

 running, even after you close you terminal window.
 The TAs will grade your submission by accessing it from their browser.
 Make sure you can view your website in an ordinary browser at the domain name you've chosen.
-Also make sure that all of the stylesheets, images, favicons, and links work (except the "submission" links on the submissions page).
+Make sure that all of the stylesheets, images, favicons, and links work (except the "submission" links on the submissions page).
 Make sure both `http` and `https` work.

 **Leave the instance and Django application running** while we grade your assignment.
-Grading will take no more than a week, from 12 November to 19 November.
+Grading should be done by Christmas, 25 December.
 You should have enough free tier time to leave the instance running for the entire duration. **Once you've received your grade, turn off the instance** to avoid being charged.

-Once you are sure everything works correctly, copy-and-paste the following text into a new empty text file called "HW4.md":
+Once you are sure everything works correctly, copy-and-paste the following text into a new empty text file called "HW7.md":

 ```
-Homework 4 Cover Sheet
+Homework 7 Cover Sheet
 ----------------------

 In this assignment, I completed: